khaledb9/hop_analyze/README.md

 After extracting the hopping parameters from wannier90_hr.dat file:

-1- Use the label code with out.dat to include proper labelings for your material and numbering.
+1- Use the label code with out.dat to include proper labelings and numbering for your material.

-2- Execute the output unix commands to create .dat hopping files for each pair in your system .
+2- Execute the output unix commands to create .dat hopping files for each pair in your system.

 3- Use the print_hop code to print useful information about each pair hopping.